 Choice: I want to share all my medical information, including information related to HIV and mental health care.

 You will need to fill out a the Mental Health Opt-In form available from your participating provider or HealthInfoNet.
 Once we receive this form, your HIV and/or mental health will be available to all your providers using HealthInfoNet.
 Please note: this form must be handed in to your participating provider or in person at HealthInfoNet’s offices.
 If you are unable to do this, you may have the form notarized and mailed to us.

 Choice: I want to share my mental health information, HIV information or both, with an individual provider only.

 During your visit, tell your participating provider it’s ok to look at your mental health, HIV/AIDS information or both.
 It will be available for that one time only.
 You will need to give permission at each visit.

 Choice: I don’t want to share any of my medical information through HealthInfoNet.

 Download and fill out an opt-out form, or receive one from your participating provider’s office.
 If you prefer, you can print and mail the form to HealthInfoNet as well.

 Choice: I opted out and now want to have my information included again.

 Call HealthInfoNet, or fill out the opt-in form.
-Your record will only include information from medical visits that happen after you opt-back in.

 Choice: I am a Veteran and want to opt-in to the Virtual Lifetime Electronic Record (VLER) Program so that my non-VA providers can see my VA medical information